emrahcom/dodo/README.md

 #### About

-This script install a [MATE](https://mate-desktop.org/) desktop on the [Debian Bullseye](https://www.debian.org/) cloud machine and you can use it via the web browser.
+This installer creates a [MATE](https://mate-desktop.org/) desktop on the [Debian Bullseye](https://www.debian.org/) cloud machine and you can use it via the web browser.

-A team can share a desktop session at the same time.
+A team can share this desktop environment at the same time.
 It's very suitable for the collaboration or for the remote demonstration.
 It's also possible to run different operating systems on the same session via [virt-manager](https://virt-manager.org/) or [VirtualBox](https://www.virtualbox.org/) too.